Postgraduate Applied Law Programs

 What you will gain from a College of Law Applied Law Program

-Knowledge: In-depth knowledge of substantive law and practice
+Knowledge: In-depth knowledge of law and practice

 Client awareness: Better understanding of client needs and how to resolve disputes